shih-liang/tilda-wayland/README.md

+# Tilda-wayland

+Workaround for Tilda (Dropdown terminal like Guake) to work natively on Wayland.
+Forked from [lanoxx/tilda](https://github.com/lanoxx/tilda).
+This is a quick and dirty solution to get Tilda working on Wayland.
+All X11 specific code is removed, making it no longer compatible with X11/Xorg environments.

 # What is Tilda?

 Tilda is a terminal emulator and can be compared with other popular terminal emulators such as